Gavin Hamilton (lawyer)

-Gavin Hamilton was one of Robert Burns's closest friends and a patron.
+Gavin Hamilton (1751–1805) was a Scottish lawyer and one of Robert Burns's closest friends and a patron.
 The first 'Kilmarnock Edition' of his poems were dedicated to Gavin Hamilton.

 Life and character

 He was born in 1751 in Mauchline, Scotland.
 His father, John Hamilton of Kype near Strathaven in Lanarkshire, was a lawyer in Mauchline and clerk to the regality of Mauchline.
 His mother was Jacobina Young, his father's first wife.

 Gavin became a writer or lawyer in Mauchline and a factor or clerk to the Regality of Mauchline to the Earl of Loudoun.
 Gavin had purchased the Abbot's Tower or Castle of Mauchline and constructed a modern villa adjacent to it, but later sold the property to the Earl of Loudoun and leased it back.
 Gavin was appointed the collector of stent in 1775 and administered the collection of poor relief within the parish.